Background pattern

 • sodium hydroxide

-Viaflo Plasmalyte 148 (pH 7.4) is a transparent, particle-free solution.
+Viaflo Plasmalyte 148 (pH 7.4) is a clear, particle-free solution.
 It is supplied in polyolefin/polyamide (Viaflo) plastic bags.
-Each bag is introduced into a sealed plastic protective overbag.
+Each bag is placed in a protective overpouch.

 The bag sizes are: